Combos Browse all Suggest

 Creature — Faerie

-Creatures entering the battlefield or being put into the graveyard from the battlefield don't cause abilities to trigger.
+Creatures entering the battlefield or dying don't cause abilities to trigger.
+(Dying is being put into the graveyard from the battlefield.
+Tokens enter the graveyard before they cease to exist.)

 1 month ago

 No, she doesn't shut down shocklands.
 Paying life for your shockland is not a trigger.
 It does not use the stack, you cannot react to it, just like you can't react to the creature type being named with a Cavern of Souls.
 Because the oracle text says "As ... enters the battlefield" not "When ... enters the battlefield".

 It looks like the people defending her never played with Tocatli Honor Guard, Hushbringer, Torpor Orb or Hushwing Gryff and have no idea what the oracle text actually means.
 And Norn is worse, since it's every permanent entering the battlefield, not just creatures.
 Like Strict Proctor.

 TypicalTimmy I looked at your Miirym deck, here's the "occasional benefits" Elesh Norn is actually going to shut down or interfere with:

 That's a lot of synergy, ramp, carddraw and wincons shut down by a commander.
 About 1/3rd of all your nonland cards.
 And that deck is going to have a hard time removing her too, by the looks of it.

 Now there are a few cards that get better playing against Norn: bouncelands like Boros Garrison don't return lands to hand anymore, Kroxa, Titan of Death's Hunger doesn't need to sacrifice itself, but effects like those are not enough to catch up with the Norn player.